Some women experience such terrible PMS (premenstrual

 are abruptly stopped.
 Nevertheless, you can always consider adding fundamental nutritional

 and lifestyle support measures to enhance your progress.
-If you order
+If you order our PMS Package

-with our Nurse–Educators for further guidance as well.
+for further guidance as well.

 How birth control pills obliviate your PMS and menstruation